GitQuest/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_resolvedissues.md

 Corrected a problem where the "Collection 'Full Text Catalog' failed" alarm was raised incorrectly.| SOSSE-8486 Corrected a problem where access Windows connection may pop up Access Violation error after setting manage access to Spotlight connections.| SOSSE-8487
-Corrected a problem where the Spotlight Today page freeze after about 10 minutes sometime.| SOSSE-8476
+Corrected a problem where the Spotlight Today page freeze after about 10 minutes sometime.| SOSSE-8476 Corrected a problem where the hyper-links in Alarm Action dialog may not work properly with some particular IE settings.| SEMB-39

 {% include links.html %}